rsyncOSX/birdsofprey/content/posts/owls.md

 {{< image src="/images/owls/DSC04750_DxO.jpg"  caption="Short-eared owl" src_s="/images/owls/thumbs/DSC04750_DxO.jpg" src_l="/images/owls/large/DSC04750_DxO.jpg" >}}

 ## Long-eared owl

+In the region of Southern Norway, my observations of the Long-eared owl have been confined to the vicinity of my residence.
+As the young owls leave their nests, they congregate in the trees at sunset, where they actively seek sustenance.
+This behavior presents an opportune moment for observing them.
+I dedicated five evenings to patiently awaiting their presence, and during two of those evenings, I was fortunate enough to witness them engaged in the pursuit of prey.
+Notably, both instances were characterized by favorable lighting conditions, resulting in sharp and close-up photographs.

 {{< image src="/images/owls/_DSC4848_DxO.jpg"  caption=" Long-eared owl" src_s="/images/owls/thumbs/_DSC4848_DxO.jpg" src_l="/images/owls/large/_DSC4848_DxO.jpg" >}}